bitsapien/bitsapien.github.io/content/notes/books/anatomy-of-hate.md

   * Boasts of raping and pulping to death Muslim women, and who is charged with murdering a pregnant woman and killing her foetus.
   * Marriage to Farzana who he batter, abuses, loves
 * Dungar
-  * Low caste - Bhil (largest tribal group in Gujarat) - they had a century of opression behind thm, which made fear their single driving force.
+  * Low caste - Bhil (largest tribal group in Gujarat) - they had a century of opression behind them, which made fear their single driving force.
   * Intelligent kid
   * Bhils wanted government job status which was a position of official authority and replace their fear of the upper castes.
   * Watched Ramayana on TV, and was inspired to read Mahabharata, Shiv Puran, Garud Puran, the Vishwakarma Puran along with construction job.